Subhash Kashinath Mahajan – Court Recalls its Order

-On 1 October 2019, a 3-judge Supreme Court bench comprising Justices Arun Mishra, M.R.
+On October 1st 2019, a three-judge Supreme Court bench comprising Justices Arun Mishra, M.R.
 Shah and B.R.
 Gavai recalled the Court’s directions issued earlier in Subhash Kashinath Mahajan.
 These directions imposed restrictions on the power of the police to register FIRs and make arrests for offences under the Scheduled Castes and Scheduled Tribes (Prevention of Atrocities Act), 1989 (Act).
-Immediately after the directions were issued, the Union of India moved the Court seeking a review of Subhash Kashinath Mahajan on the ground that the Court, in issuing the directions, exceeded its jurisdiction and transgressed into the realm of policy making.
+Immediately after the directions were issued, the Union of India moved the Court seeking a review of Subhash Kashinath Mahajan on the ground that the Court, in issuing the directions, exceeded its jurisdiction and transgressed into the realm of policymaking.

 The directions also provoked several public protests and Parliament chose to amend the Act to undo these directions.
 The constitutional validity of these statutory amendments was challenged before the Court and has been pending before the same Bench that recalled the directions.